-So imagine slicing into this warm, rich sticky toffee pudding, the knife gliding effortlessly through its moist, tender crumb.
-As you lift a bite to your mouth, the pudding’s dense, buttery texture melts on your tongue, delivering a delightful blend of sweetness and depth.
-The toffee sauce, silky and decadent, cascades over each serving, adding an irresistible richness that perfectly complements the pudding.
-Completely irresistible!
-Don’t miss out on this slow cooked sticky toffee pudding.
+Now, picture slicing into the pudding, the knife gliding smoothly through its moist, tender crumb.
+As you take your first bite, the dense, buttery texture melts effortlessly on your tongue, delivering a delightful blend of sweetness and depth that makes each mouthful better than the last.
+The toffee sauce, silky and decadent, cascades over each serving, adding an irresistible richness that perfectly complements the sponge.
+It’s a dessert that’s impossible to resist.

 PREP 40 minutes